API-First SEO: Preparing Your Data for Autonomous Agents

 It is the move from “human-readable” to “machine-actionable.”

 In traditional SEO, we optimized for keywords and backlinks.
 In API-First SEO, we optimize for schema definition, query efficiency, and deterministic data contracts.
-The goal is to ensure that when an autonomous agent asks, “Where can I buy X tailored to Y constraints?”, your API provides the irrefutable answer in a split second.
+The goal is simple: when an autonomous agent asks, "Where can I buy X tailored to Y constraints?", your API returns the answer in a split second.

 Architectural Imperatives for the Agent Economy